-Lisa Ann Goldsmith is an actor, director, and educator with many New York and regional credits, including Kate in the World Premiere of Windfall directed by Seinfeld’s Jason Alexander (Arkansas Rep); Audrey in As You Like It and The Courtesan in The Comedy of Errors (Pittsburgh Public Theater); Kate in Brighton Beach Memoirs, Laurel in Torch Song Trilogy, and Lady Macbeth in Macbeth (Human Race Theatre Company); Macbeth in Macbeth 3 (Unseam’d Shakespeare); ten years as Mrs. Cratchit in A Musical Christmas Carol (Pittsburgh Civic Light Opera); Titania in A Midsummer Night’s Dream (Tulsa Shakespeare in the Park); Veronica in God of Carnage (Theatre by the Sea); Cassius in Julius Caesar (Pittsburgh Shakespeare in the Parks); Gretchen in Boeing, Boeing (CLO Cabaret); Queen Victoria in Victoria’s Secret: A Life in Music, the Mendelssohn Choir’s 200th Anniversary Celebration of her birth; Mrs. Staunton in The Speckled Band and The Woman in The Father (Kinetic Theatre) and many others.
+Lisa Ann Goldsmith is an actor, director, and educator with many New York and regional credits, including Kate in the World Premiere of Windfall, directed by Seinfeld’s Jason Alexander (Arkansas Rep); Audrey in As You Like It and The Courtesan in The Comedy of Errors (Pittsburgh Public Theater); Kate in Brighton Beach Memoirs, Laurel in Torch Song Trilogy, and Lady Macbeth in Macbeth (Human Race Theatre Company); Macbeth in Macbeth 3 (Unseam’d Shakespeare); thirteen years as Mrs. Cratchit in A Musical Christmas Carol (Pittsburgh Civic Light Opera); Titania in A Midsummer Night’s Dream (Tulsa Shakespeare in the Park); Veronica in God of Carnage (Theatre by the Sea); Cassius in Julius Caesar (Pittsburgh Shakespeare in the Parks); Gretchen in Boeing, Boeing (CLO Cabaret); Queen Victoria in Victoria’s Secret: A Life in Music, the Mendelssohn Choir’s 200th Anniversary Celebration of her Birth; Louisa Whitman in the World Premiere of Oscar and Walt, Mrs. Staunton in The Speckled Band and The Woman in The Father (Kinetic Theatre) and many others.

-Her upcoming projects include playing Mary Travers of Peter Paul & Mary for the feature film 116 MacDougal (including singing four tracks on the cast album).
-Other film credits include roles in The Next Three Days with Russell Crowe, Love and Other Drugs with Hank Azaria and Jake Gyllenhall, One for the Money with Katherine Heigl, and Matt’s Mom in the Sundance nominated The Lifeguard with Kristen Bell.
+Her film credits include roles in The Next Three Days with Russell Crowe, Love and Other Drugs with Hank Azaria and Jake Gyllenhall, One for the Money with Katherine Heigl, and Matt’s Mom in the Sundance nominated The Lifeguard with Kristen Bell.

 Lisa Ann is a Dialect Coach with many credits, including the Emmy-winning Amazon series After Forever.
 Her directing credits include professional productions of the world premieres of The Devil’s Arithmetic and Walk Two Moons (Prime Stage), Findings (Pittsburgh Playwrights), and Amy Hartman’s Disinfecting Edwin (Open Stage); As You Like It (Pittsburgh Shakespeare in the Parks); Jake Heggie’s Three Decembers and To Hell and Back (Microscopic at Pittsburgh Opera), as well as The Monkey’s Paw, Happy Garden of Life, and The Proposal (Microscopic Opera Company); an immersive production of The Rocky Horror Picture Show that was set in an actual S & M dungeon (Brisbane Management), and many others.

-As an educator, she has taught Acting, Shakespeare First Folio Technique, Musical Theatre Performance, Dialects, and Voice and Speech classes at Carnegie Mellon University, Point Park Conservatory, the University of Pittsburgh, Indiana University of Pennsylvania, Seton Hill University, Youngstown State University, and Fordham University, as well as Pittsburgh Civic Light Opera, Shadyside Academy, and Winchester-Thurston.
+As an educator, she received the 2023-24 President’s Award for Excellence in Teaching at Slippery Rock University, where she taught BFA Acting, Directing, and directed the 2024 award-winning production of 9 to 5 the Musical.
+She has taught Acting, Shakespeare First Folio Technique, Musical Theatre Performance, Dialects, and Voice and Speech classes at Carnegie Mellon University, Point Park Conservatory, the University of Pittsburgh, Indiana University of Pennsylvania, Seton Hill University, Youngstown State University, and Fordham University, as well as Pittsburgh Civic Light Opera, Pittsburgh Public Theater, Shadyside Academy, and Winchester-Thurston.

 Lisa Ann is a native New Yorker (born in Brooklyn, grew up in Brooklyn, Queens, and Manhattan - a Triborough Baby!) that has transplanted to Pittsburgh, where she received her MFA from Point Park Conservatory and fell in love with the city.
-She lives with her eight cats (Thurl, Stevie Wonder, Lady Plymdale, Ripley, Magenta, Charlotte, Olivia, Mary Noel) and one puppins (Karma), her partner Don and a zillion books in her adorable little 1930's Sears house affectionately known as Kilbourne Manor.
+She lives with her seven cats (Ripley, Magenta, Charlotte, Olivia, Mary Noel, BeeKur, and Sophie) and one puppins (Karma), her partner Don and a zillion books in her adorable little 1930's Sears house affectionately known as Kilbourne Manor.

 www.theschoolhousetheater.org